-William Barbour is a research scientist at the Institute for Software Integrated Systems at Vanderbilt University.
-He currently works on the I-24 MOTION testbed, seeking to establish a preeminent study area for automated vehicle technologies on an open roadway in Tennessee.
+William Barbour is a senior research scientist at the Institute for Software Integrated Systems at Vanderbilt University.
+He currently works on the I-24 MOTION testbed, seeking to establish a preeminent study area for automated vehicle technologies on an open roadway in Tennessee, and the I-24 Smart Corridor, an integrated corridor management project driven by a custom AI decision support system.

 Dr. Barbour received his Ph.D. in civil engineering from Vanderbilt University, an M.S. degree in sustainable and resilient infrastructure systems from the University of Illinois at Urbana-Champaign, and a B.S. in Biosystems Engineering from the University of Tennessee, Knoxville.
 Dr. Barbour has previously worked at Oak Ridge National Laboratory and CSX Transportation.
 He has also received graduate funding support from the Roadway Safety Institute and Federal Highway Administration.